cosmicexplorer/speech-tagger/README.md

 For users: just install the `speech-tagger` package from [MELPA](https://melpa.org/).

 For devs: `load` [the el file](emacs/speech-tagger.el), or add it to `load-path` and `(require 'speech-tagger)`.
-Run `lein uberjar` to produce the standalone jar, then move that to `emacs/speech-tagger.jar`.
-I could make a build system that does that automatically, but whatever.
+Run `lein uberjar` to produce the standalone jar, then move that to `emacs/speech-tagger.jar`, or alternatively just customize `speech-tagger-jar-path` to point to the compiled jar.
+The melpa-build branch contains the compiled jar so that the entire package can be easily downloaded to MELPA.

-# Autoloads
+# Usage

 The interactive functions exported by this extension follow a common protocol: if a region is active, then modify the region; otherwise modify the entire buffer.
 If a prefix argument is provided, they read in a buffer to modify the entirety of.
 A given region will be expanded to whitespace boundaries (so if region is around the `l` characters in ` he|ll|o `, the entirety of `|hello|` will be selected).